SArkar-Htet/sunnyside-agency-landing-page/README.md

 ## Acknowledgments

-Firstly, thanks to my senior [Ayar Hlaine](https://ayarhlaine.dev/) who is teaching me and enhancing my knowledge in the web development field.
+Firstly, thanks to my senior [Ayar Hlaine](https://ayarhlaine.dev/) who is teaching me in the web development field.
 And then, [Coder Coder](https://coder-coder.com/) who is introducing mobile-first workflow and how to build a website from scratch.
 I’d referenced class name, scroll idea and some coding styles from [Jim’s solution](https://www.frontendmentor.io/solutions/build-by-scss-bem-flexbox-gridbox-vanilla-javascript-and-jquery-jMwqm1kOl).
 Thanks all.